 That is why it is absolutely essential that you hire an attorney who is experienced in personal injury cases and knows the full range of damages you may be able to pursue.
 The full scope of those damages may surprise you.
 Let’s take a look at the various categories and what goes into determining how much money you may be entitled to receive.

-Detailing the Categories of Damages
+Detailing the Categories of Damages After an Accident

 A personal injury claim from a car accident can include: